jacksonianrtaylor/movie_rec_proj/README.md

 * Gathering accurate and consistent results was a challenging task and is somewhat incomplete.

-* The first challenge was finding the hyperparameters that produced the best results for the iterative_svd function.
+* The first challenge was finding the hyperparameters that produced the best results for the SVD model.

 * A set of hyperparamters can simply produce a good Root_Mean_Squared_Error(RMSE) by chance, meaning that the random conditions in testing may contribute highly to its success.